 If you or your child has suffered an injury while on park grounds, you might benefit from reaching out to a Michigan amusement park accident lawyer to discuss your legal rights.
 When the negligent actions of a person, business, or another entity are to blame for your losses, you might be able to file a civil lawsuit to recover your losses.
 By working with a skillful attorney at Buckfire & Buckfire, P.C., you could rest assured that a tenacious legal professional is helping to request the compensation you deserve.

 Although water parks provide great summer fun for families, there are often serious injuries that occur due to lack of proper safety measures.
 These injuries often occur on slides, inner tubes, and in wave pools.
 The World Water Park Association (WWA), estimates that there are 1,000 waters parks in the U.S., with an estimation of 80 million people visiting these amusement parks every year.
-With numbers so high, waterpark drownings and injuries stemming from accidents are unfortunately common.
+With numbers so high, waterpark drownings and injuries stemming from accidents are unfortunately common in Michigan.
 Some of the state’s largest amusement water parks include the following:

 - Michigan’s Adventure Amusement Park & Wild Water Adventure